Professor-G/rubin-lc-simulator/docs/source/Example.rst

    mjd = lsst_simulator.lsst_real_lc(dataSlice)

-With the cadence saved, we can now simulate the lightcurve using user-defined models.
+With the cadence saved, we can now simulate the lightcurve using any model that works with adaptive cadence. **IMPORTANT: The mjd as output above may not be sorted, this is by design.
+When used to simulate your lightcurves you must ensure no sorting occurs, and that the magnitudes you simulate are according to this unsorted array!**

 For this example we will use the built-in `lightcurves <https://rubin-lc-simulator.readthedocs.io/en/latest/autoapi/rubin_lc_simulator/lightcurves/index.html>`_ module which includes a function to simulate microlensing events (PSPL).
 This function returns the simulated magnitude as well as the event parameters, but note that our simulator only requires the magnitudes.